 Net Assets: Net assets and revenues, and gains and losses are classified based on the existence or absence of donor- imposed restrictions.
-Accordingly, the net assets of the Organization and changes therein are classified as follows:
+Accordingly, the net assets of the Foundation and changes therein are classified as follows:

-- Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Organization.
-The Organization's board may designate assets without restrictions for specific operational purpose from time to time. - Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
-Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
+- Net assets without donor restrictions: Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the Foundation.
+The Foundation's board may designate assets without restrictions for specific operational purpose from time to time. - Net assets with donor restrictions: Net assets subject to stipulations imposed by donors and grantors.
+Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Foundation or by the passage of time.
 Other donor restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity.

 Receivables: Accounts receivable consist primarily of noninterest-bearing amounts due for services performed.
 The Foundation does not consider that the allowance for doubtful accounts is necessary as management believes all receivables are collectible.
 Uncollectible receivable will be written off in the year it deemed uncollectible.
-As of June 30, 2023 no amounts were written off.
+As of June 30, 2024, no amounts were written off.

 Revenue Recognition: An investment management fee is charged by the Foundation and recognized as the services are performed for the management of the endowment.
 Unconditional grants and contributions are recognized when promised and recorded as net assets without donor restrictions or net assets with donor restrictions, depending on the existence and/or nature of any donor-imposed restrictions.
 Conditional promises to give, that is, those with a measurable performance or other barrier, and a right of return, are not recognized until the conditions on which they depend have been substantially met.
-Gifts of cash and other assets are reported with donor restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
+Gifts of cash and other assets are reported with donor restricted support if they are received with donor stipulations that limit the use of the donated assets.
+When a restriction expires, that is, when a stipulated time restriction ends or a purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Donations of property and equipment are recorded as support at their estimated fair value at the date of donation.
 Management believes all contributions are collectible and no allowance for doubtful accounts is necessary.
 Contributions are written off when deemed uncollectible.
-As of June 30, 2023 no contributions were written off.
+As of June 30, 2024, no contributions were written off.